jyand/reststop/README.md

-# reststop
+# RestStop
-Web app that catalogues businesses with public bathrooms
+    Web app that catalogues businesses that have public bathrooms Back-end development project